open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ## Decision Drivers

-- Reduce maintenance effort.
+- Reduce maintenance effort
 - Fit into our use-cases (especially with FluxCD)

-## Artifact
+## Artifact (How to store and reference the single layer OCI artifacts)

 An artifact in the current context describes a resource that holds an identity to a blob and a pointer where to find the blob (currently a URL).
 In that sense, a producer can create an artifact and store this information and a consumer